sav-che/TL-2/Authors/Cox, Charles Finney {std. C.F. Cox}.md

-> [!cite] BHL link: this entry starts at [page 437](https://www.biodiversitylibrary.org/item/103860#page/447/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 437](https://www.biodiversitylibrary.org/page/33266114) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cox, Charles Finney (1846-1912), Treasurer of the New York Botanical Garden from 1899, had studied at the College of the City of New York and at Oberlin College, L.L.D.
-1911. (*C.F.
-Cox*).
+1911.
+**Abbreviated name**: *C.F.
+Cox*

 #### Herbarium and types